 Being sued is no picnic.
-Seller clients often ask, "Can they sue me if . . . .?"
-For lots of reasons that is the wrong question, since in this country anyone can sue anyone for anything and incur little or no liability for doing so.
-The better approach is to deter suits in the first place by being open and above-board.
+Investor clients often ask, "Can they sue me if . . . ?"
+For lots of reasons, this is the wrong question, since anyone can sue anyone for anything and incur little or no liability for doing so-at least in the U.S. The better approach is to deter suits in the first place by being open and above-board.

-Buyers confronted by a seller who insists on an "as is" clause while attempting to avoid disclosure should be suspicious.
+Buyers confronted by a seller who insists on an as is clause while attempting to avoid disclosure should be suspicious.
 In such a situation, the best course of action for the buyer may be to walk away.
-Not every deal out there can or should be made.
-On the other hand, an "as is" clause combined with full disclosure by the seller should not be a problem so long as the buyer realizes that the he or she should get one or more thorough inspections of the property.
+Not every deal can or should be made.
+On the other hand, an "as is" clause combined with full disclosure by the seller may not be a problem so long as the buyer realizes that the he or she should thoroughly inspect the property.
 Whenever a seller wants to include an "as is" clause in a sales contract, the buyer should respond by including a provision to the effect that such a clause does not relieve the seller of the obligation to disclose material conditions and defects.
-If the seller balks, the best solution (again) is to walk away.
+If the seller balks, then it is probably time for the buyer to walk away.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 Reading this article does not make you our client.
 This firm does not represent you unless and until it is retained and expressly agrees in writing to do so.